Hyndburn (UK Parliament constituency): History and profile

 Labour won it in 1992, and chose a new candidate for 2010, Graham Jones, who was elected.
 Part of Labour's Red Wall, the seat was won by the Conservatives in 2019, with the twenty-four year old Tory candidate Sara Britcliffe ousting Jones with a swing of 9.9%.
+This was reversed in 2024, when Sarah Smith won it back for Labour.

 In January 1996, Hyndburn Conservatives deselected Hugh Neil, after a six-week investigation into alleged bogus claims that he made about his background.
 Neil claimed to have a doctorate from Manchester Business School and Harvard Business School, to have been an adviser to Keith Joseph, and to be a member of the Institute of Directors.
 He would have been the party's first black MP.

 Boundaries

-1983-1997: The Borough of Hyndburn.
+1983–1997: The Borough of Hyndburn.

-1997–present: The Borough of Hyndburn, and the Borough of Rossendale wards of Greenfield and Worsley.
+1997–2024: The Borough of Hyndburn, and the Borough of Rossendale wards of Greenfield and Worsley.